 The development of German nautical charts

-Although the first approaches to the development of nautical charts for the North Sea and the Baltic Sea (especially in the Netherlands and Sweden) were made as early as the end of the 18th century, there was still a long way to go before German nautical charts were established.
+Although the first nautical charts for the North Sea and the Baltic Sea were produced as early as the end of the 18th century (especially in the Netherlands and Sweden), there was still a long way to go before German nautical charts were established.
 At the beginning of the 19th century, German cities along the North Sea published their own nautical charts.
 These were restricted only to the navigation to their own ports and their quality did not match the existing charts of other nations.
 A good example for this is the oldest map in the BSH’s chart archive from 1825.

 In 1902 the Reichstag granted 2 million Reichsmark to expand the German nautical chart series to 2,400 nautical charts over the following ten years.
 508 nautical charts were available at the beginning of the First World War.
 By 1918 this number had risen to 664.
 In 1963 the nautical chart series of the German Hydrographic Institute consisted of 931 nautical charts.